JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Which is all to say that by the time I lost my last player on that third game of *Centipede*, I just joylessly stared at the screen for a second or two, picked up my schoolbag and headed back home.

 When I got home I started to think about how I could practice for the *Centipede* contest.
-None of the games I had at home resembled *Centipede* in any way but I had to think of something, or some way, to practice so I could get ready for the official contest.
+None of the games I had at home resembled *Centipede* in any way but I had to think of some way to practice so I could get ready for the official contest.

 ***